akbartus/MobileSAM-in-the-Browser/README.md

 <img src="img/screenshot.gif" title="Video screen capture" alt="Video screen capture" height="400">

 ### **Description / Rationale**
-This is an example implementation of <a href="https://github.com/ChaoningZhang/MobileSAM">MobileSAM</a> in the browser.
+This is the example implementation of <a href="https://github.com/ChaoningZhang/MobileSAM">MobileSAM</a> in the browser.

 ### **Notes**
 * ONNX runtime web ver.
 1.14.0 was used because it was the most compatible with MobileSAM.
 Unfortunately latest versions on ONNX runtime web did not show good results in segmentation tasks.